mantidproject/mantid/dev-docs/source/Testing/Indirect/DataReductionTests.rst

 #.
 With ``Instrument`` set to ``IRIS``, navigate to the ``ISIS Diagnostic`` tab
 #.
 On ``Input Runs``, type ``26176`` and press the Enter key
 #.
 The plot widget should render a spectrum with two black sliders indicating integration limits
 #.
-On the property browser, change the value of the  ``Preview Spectrum`` property, the plot should update with the appropiate spectrum
+On the property browser, change the value of the  ``Preview Spectrum`` property, the plot should update with the appropriate spectrum
    whenever the number is changed, unless is outside the range of allowed spectra
 #.
 Move the integration sliders, and check that the values of ``Start`` and ``End`` under the ``Peak`` property on the property browser are accordingly updated
 #.
 Change the values of ``Start`` and ``End`` on the property browser and check that the slider position is updated on the plot